More than 2 dozen killed in Damascus suicide bombings at courthouse, restaurant

 Story highlights

-- The courthouse strike was timed to inflict many casualties, a Syrian official says
+- Courthouse strike was timed to inflict many casualties, Syrian official says

 - Another suicide attack occurred a couple of miles away, state news agency says

-(CNN)Suicide bombings struck a courthouse and a restaurant Wednesday in the Syrian capital of Damascus, killing more than two dozen people and injuring others, Syrian state news said.
+(CNN)Suicide bombings on Wednesday struck a courthouse and restaurant in the capital of Damascus, killing more than two dozen people and injuring others, Syrian state news said.

 The violence unfolded as the Syrian conflict, which started in March 2011, enters its seventh year with no end in sight.
 An estimated 400,000 Syrians have been killed in the civil war, which the United Nations has called the worst humanitarian crisis since World War II.